afaisst/wizz_python_wrapper/README.md

 Remember that this does **not** change the Docker image.
 If you exit the environment and restart the it, you will again have to install `matplotlib` (or whatever you installed. **However** there is a trick.
 You can "re-open" the environment using the following:

-First, list all the Docker "images" on your computer:
+First, list all the Docker local "images" on your computer:

 ```
 docker ps -a